 Professor Dan Lubman is a Psychiatrist and Addiction Medicine Specialist.
 He has worked across mental health and drug treatment settings in both the UK and Australia.
-He is Executive Clinical Director of Turning Point, Australia’s national addiction treatment, training and research centre, and Professor of Addiction Studies and Services at Monash University.
+He is Executive Clinical Director of Turning Point, Australia’s national addiction treatment, training and research centre, Director of the Monash Addiction Research Centre and Professor of Addiction Studies and Services at Monash University.

 Dr Lubman’s research is wide-ranging and includes investigating the impact of alcohol and drug use on brain function, the relationship between substance use, gambling and mental disorder, the development of targeted telephone, online and face-to-face intervention programs within school, primary care, mental health and drug treatment settings, as well as building effective help-seeking and recovery responses.